justinvanwinkle/Norm/Readme.md

 ### WITH (Commont Table Expressions)

-For WITH, a WITH object can be used to wrap other queries into a CTE tables.
-The final query in the CTI is provided by calling the WITH instance.
+For WITH, a WITH object can be used to wrap other queries into CTE tables.
+The final query in the CTE is provided by calling the WITH instance.

 ```python
 In [1]: from norm import WITH